 - Equipment Manager

-Gather the Fun Run Equipment
+Gather the Necessary Equipment for Event Day

-Fun Run Clean Up
+Fun Run Clean-Up

 - Clean up along the course and at the start and finish line